stacksjs/stacks/.stacks/vcs/github/CONTRIBUTING.md

 ## 🧪 Testing

 All of the framework tests are stored within within the `./.stacks/tests` project folder.
-When adding or updating functionality, please ensure it is covered through our Vitest test suite.
+When adding or updating functionality, please ensure it is covered through our test suite.
 Ensure so by running `buddy test`.

 When working on an individual Stack, tests are stored within the `./tests` project folder & it is recommended to write tests (when useful).
 Bu